I had to help, says nurse who aided Clarke Quay brawl victim

 They left as quickly as they could, but as they were walking away, they heard screams.

-Ms Nurlydia's friend's sister-in-law was also a nurse so they rushed over.
+Ms Nurlydia's friend's sister-in-law was also a nurse and they rushed over.

 "She said she had just gotten married," Ms Nurlydia added.